Higgs-portal assisted Higgs inflation with a sizeable tensor-to-scalar ratio: Higgs-portal assisted Higgs inflation in the singlet fermion dark matter model

+It is important to note that a nonminimal coupling of the singlet scalar field $S$ to gravity, i.e., $ \mathcal{L} \supset \tfrac{1}{2}\xi_{s}S^{2}R \,, $ is generated via RG runnings.
+Since we assume inflation to take place along the SM Higgs field, we set $\xi_{s}$ to be zero at $M_{t}$ scale and $S=0$ during inflation.
+Figure~\ref{fig:NM-RG} shows the running of nonminimal couplings $\xi_{h}$ and $\xi_{s}$.

-Although it is clear enough, we now demonstrate our argument, using the singlet fermion dark matter model \cite{Baek:2011aa} in order to use the definite full RG-equations involving $\lambda_H$ and $\lambda_{\Phi H}$.
-In Fig.~\ref{fig:Vhiggs}, we show how the Jordan-frame Higgs potential ($V_h$) depends on the mixing angle $\alpha$ for fixed values of $m_\phi$ and $\lambda_{\Phi H}$.
+In figure~\ref{fig:Vhiggs}, we show how the Jordan-frame RG-improved effective Higgs potential $V$ \eqref{eqn:RGimprovEV} and RG running of the Higgs quartic coupling $\lambda_{H}$ depend on the mixing angle $\alpha$ for fixed values of $m_{s}$ and $\lambda_{SH}$.

-It is clear that for a given $m_\phi$ the inflection point is determined by delicate interplay between $\alpha$ and $\lambda_{\Phi H}$.
-Note that one can achieve nearly the same behavior of the Higgs potential by adjusting $m_\phi$ instead of $\alpha$.
-Fig.~\ref{fig:UhiggsRG} shows the inflaton potential originating from $V_h$ with an inflection point.
-Again, it is clear that by taking a proper $\xi$ matching to $\mu_{\rm min}$ via the relation of \eq{mu-min}, we can adjust the energy scale of inflation.
+It is clear that, for a given $m_{s}$, the instability is determined by delicate interplay between $\alpha$ and $\lambda_{S H}$.
+Note that one can achieve nearly the same behavior of the Higgs potential by adjusting $m_{s}$ instead of $\alpha$.
+Therefore one may easily avoid the vacuum instability due to the presence of additional model parameters, while generating a large value of tensor-to-scalar ratio $r\sim \mathcal{O}(0.01-0.1)$ at the same time.
+In other words, for a given value of top quark pole mass $M_{t}\sim 173.2\,{\rm GeV}$, the vacuum instability may be avoided once the mixing angle takes nonzero value, e.g., $\alpha \gtrsim 0.023$ in the case of figure~\ref{fig:Vhiggs}.